Site map Main Index Chapter supplements Copyright

 Effects

 Glucocorticoids have many types of target cells and produce a variety of responses, including increases in glucose production and release by the liver, leading to an increase in the blood glucose level; fat breakdown to supply energy for cells; breakdown of proteins to supply free amino acids; and vasoconstriction to increase blood pressure.
-Glucocorticoid secretion increases in times of stress because these four responses help the body overcome threats to homeostasis.
+Glucocorticoid secretion increases in times of stress because these four responses help the body overcome threats to homeostasis (i.e., to continuing good health).
 Glucocorticoids also inhibit the inflammatory response and therefore reduce the accompanying pain, itching, and/or swelling.
 This effect has led to the widespread use of several forms of glucocorticoidlike medications (e.g., cortisone, hydrocortisone, prednisone) to treat many physical injuries, skin disorders, and chronic inflammatory diseases (e.g., arthritis).

 Besides these responses, glucocorticoids cause five undesirable effects.
 These effects are suppression of cartilage and bone formation; stimulation of bone demineralization; promotion of GI tract bleeding and ulcer formation; damage to memory centers in the brain (i.e., hippocampus); and inhibition of portions of the immune response.
 The last effect increases susceptibility to infection when a person experiences severe stress.